inferadb/cli/CLI Development.md

 - **Token age**: Warns if token is older than 30 days
 - **Token expiry**: Warns if token expires within 24 hours
 - **Unused profiles**: Identifies profiles not used in 90+ days
-- **Stale contexts**: Warns about saved contexts pointing to deleted resources
+- **Stale profiles**: Warns about profiles pointing to deleted orgs/vaults

 ### Version